harvard-acc/ALADDIN/README.md

 Caveats
 -------
-1. This distribution of Aladdin models the datapath and local scratcpad memory of accelerators but does not include the rest of the memory hierarchy.
+1. This distribution of Aladdin models the datapath and local scratchpad memory of accelerators but does not include the rest of the memory hierarchy.
 If you are interested in an SoC simulator that includes support for caches as well as CPUs (and more), please take a look at